Hard to believe, but the 2014 baseball season is upon us.

 The weather is, of course, a factor.
 It can be chilly in New York in April, and starting in May and running through the rest of the regular season, it can be hot.
 The stands are not covered, so you'll have to go under the stands to avoid rain if it comes.
 Once you know when you're going, wait until the day before you leave, and check the online weather reports.

 Getting There.
 Getting to New York is fairly easy.
-However, if you are a Red Sox fan, I do not recommend driving, especially if you have Red Sox or other New England sports paraphernalia on it (bumper sticker, license-plate holder, decals, etc.).
+However, I do not recommend driving, especially if you are a Red Sox fan and have Sox or other New England sports paraphernalia on it (bumper sticker, license-plate holder, decals, etc.).
 Chances are, it won’t get vandalized, but you never know.

 If you are coming from Cleveland, Toronto, or other points west, find your way to Interstate 80, which will also flow into the GW Bridge.
 Be warned, though: That bridge is notorious for traffic delays.